 It was in that year – 1981 – that I began serious competitive forays to Scotland.
 During this time I was getting help with piobaireachd from Andrew Wright, mostly by tape.
 I would visit Captain John MacLellan in Edinburgh once in a while during those trips to play some tunes for him.
 The combination of Andrew’s sense of phrasing and Capt.
 John’s constant admonitions that the music must have some ‘go’ seemed to be just what I needed at the time.
 I would also drop in on Bill Livingstone periodically during the winter to run tunes past him, and his common sense and musicality always hit one or two nails on the head.
 I was quite driven during these years, as any successfuly competitor is.
 I liked the positive reinforcement of winning prizes, I liked the people I was involved with, and I loved the sound of the instrument.

-These Scottish solo pilgrimmages had lasted 10 years.
+Those Scottish solo pilgrimmages had lasted 10 years.
 I retired from competing in 1991 at the age of 36 for the simple reason that during all the years I did it I never enjoyed it.
 In fact, I never realized how much I disliked it until I quit.
 The pressure I put on myself to play well was enormous and the cost and sacrifices of the Scotland trips in finances and time were difficult to sustain.
+I envy my colleagues who enjoy competing so much that they have pursued it well into their 50s and 60s, but I was not one of them.
 Yet I almost certainly owe my playing standard, the depth of my repertoire, and much of my mental toughness to those years of competition.
 And of course, my natural competitive nature remains.

 I get my band fix now out of the St. Andrew’s College Pipes & Drums at the independent boys’ school I joined as a full-tme piping teacher in 1998.
 I teach credit piping courses and run the band as part of the school’s Cadet Corps.
 We’ve made and brought in some wonderful young players and for me it’s been a tremendous education in teaching and running a band of young men.
 We are neither a competition band nor a ‘street’ band, but we perform high-profile engagements on a regular basis and produce some pretty grand music in concert situations.

-In 1998, I produced Rhythmic Fingerwork, a piping method and exercise book, and to my surprise it became a hit, selling 15,000 in its first 10 years.
+In 1998, I produced Rhythmic Fingerwork, a piping method and exercise book, and to my surprise it became a hit, selling 20,000 up to 2016.
 A few years later my friend Rob Crabtree and I produced two instructional DVDs, Pipes Ready! and Pipes Up! on maintenance and tuning, respectively.
 They too have proven popular.
 During the last 35 years I’ve spent much time travelling to judge, giving workshops and clinics, teaching at summer schools and giving recitals.

 My piping took an interesting turn around the year 2000 when I learned how to use a bellows and started to take Scottish Smallpipes, Border Pipes and Northumbrian Smallpipes quite seriously.
 I’m particularly taken with the latter instrument.
 It has one of the most beautiful sounds in all music, and a very cheerful repertoire all its own – with no gracenotes!
-Some of my most enjoyable times alone are spent playing through the traditional Northumbrian smallpipe repertoire with my 16-key Colin Ross pipes.
+While I would not feel comfortable playing this instrument in public, some of my most enjoyable times are spent alone playing through the traditional Northumbrian smallpipe repertoire with my 16-key Colin Ross chanter and Richard Evans drones.

-Around that time I also began selling miscellaneous piping supplies and that has now turned into a thriving and vibrant small business called McGillivray Piping.
-It’s not so much a Highland shop as a sort of ‘bagpipe boutique’.
-I focus not on CDs, kilts or balls of hemp, but on top-line bagpipes — particularly valuable vintage bagpipes — chanters and reeds, and on providing people with superior instruments set up to play superbly according to their level of experience.
+Around that time I also began selling miscellaneous piping supplies and that has now turned into a thriving and vibrant small business called McGillivray Piping Inc. I focus not on CDs, kilts or balls of hemp, but on top-line bagpipes — particularly valuable vintage bagpipes — chanters and reeds, and on providing people with superior instruments set up to play superbly according to their level of experience.
 That’s what I like doing in my business and that’s what I do best.